jcourtois/ac-chef-tutorial/README.md

 default['mysql']['server_repl_password'] = 'thought'
 ```
 #### Check if the password has been added.
-Now let's converge again.
-Now when we log into the machine we should be able to connect to the MySQL REPL by executing...
+Converge again.
+When we log into the machine, we should be able to connect to the MySQL REPL by executing:
 ```sh
 mysql -uroot -pthought
 ```